danisotosol/qobs/README.md

 The Backends page aggregates all stored jobs by device and shows each backend's total job count, average queue time, and average execution time as metric cards — giving a quick cross-device performance overview.

 **Circuit tracking.**
 The collector extracts `num_qubits` and `circuit_depth` from every submitted circuit and persists them alongside the job.
 The Circuits page surfaces this data in a searchable table, making it easy to correlate circuit complexity with queue and execution time.
+If a job already exists in the database without circuit metadata, re-posting its ID will fetch the circuit data from IBM and update the record without duplicating or overwriting any other fields.

 **REST API.**
 Clean FastAPI endpoints expose your full job history as JSON, so you can query it from notebooks, scripts, or any other tool without touching the dashboard.